Jackson Davis (education official): Family

 On May 19, 1911, Davis married Corinne Mansfield in Bluffton, Georgia.
-They had two daughters, Helen Mansfield Davis (who married John Phillip Lynch, Jr.) and Ruth Elizabeth Davis (who married Charles Rolfe Langhorne).
+They had two daughters, Helen Mansfield Davis (who married John Phillip Lynch Jr.) and Ruth Elizabeth Davis (who married Charles Rolfe Langhorne).
 His wife of 30 years predeceased him in 1941.

-Death, legacy
+Death and legacy

 Dr. Davis died suddenly at his home in Cartersville, Virginia on April 15, 1947.
 In Henrico County, Virginia, Jackson Davis Elementary School, dedicated in 1962, was named for him.

 The Jackson Davis Collection of over 5,000 photographs and numerous manuscripts and documents was given to the Special Collections Department of the University of Virginia by his daughters and additional papers were late added by his granddaughters.
 The collection is located in the Albert and Shirley Small Special Collections Library at the University of Virginia in Charlottesville, Virginia.